 Domonique Weston, Program Manager for Operations, has been with Wolverine Pathways since its inaugural year.
 She is a graduate of Cass Technical High School in Detroit.
 She received a B.A. in secondary education from the University of Michigan, and M.A. in Educational Leadership from Eastern Michigan University.
 Domonique’s professional interests include educational programming, college readiness, multicultural education, and student affairs.
 She leverages her skills in these areas to increase diversity and inclusion in higher education.

 O’Shai, a Baltimore, MD native, received his B.A. in Business Technology Administration from the University of Maryland Baltimore County (UMBC).
 And he is currently pursuing an MBA and M.A. in Information Systems from the University of Michigan-Dearborn.
 He is responsible for the maintenance of the program’s data systems and technological needs.
 O’Shai has been working in education since 2006 and is passionate about how technology can improve and inform our work.
 Prior to his work as database administrator, O’Shai worked as a district facilitator for Wolverine Pathways and a student organizer in Baltimore.

-Davee is directly responsible for supporting the Associate Director and Program Manager.
+Davee is directly responsible for managing the administrative team, supporting the Director, and Program Managers.
 She is also responsible for human resources and ensuring that Wolverine Pathways remains compliant and fiscally responsible.